Gilgahex/VAEGAN/Design Document.md

 + Researched MNIST and other machine learning, image classification, and image generation techniques

 Next steps:
++ Move away from using MNIST model and continue researching other generative techniques and how to manipulate them
 + Download frames from *Rick and Morty* TV episodes and create training and test datasets
 + Figure out how to convert images to MNIST format, either using original code or third-party software
-+ Start building our MNIST model in Python using Tensorflow
++ Start building our generative model in Python using Tensorflow